Mesothelioma Lawsuit

 Regardless of who wins a trial, the losing side may file an appeal.
 Appeals ask another court to review the previous court’s decision and make sure no errors occurred.

 There is a short period of time before an appeal can be filed (usually between 30 and 60 days).
-You can receive financial compensation if the lower court ruled you deserve it and the higher court upholds this ruling.
+You can receive financial compensation if the lower court rules you deserve it and the higher court upholds this ruling.

 How to File a Mesothelioma Lawsuit in Your State